Prof. Dr. Gökce Yurdakul

 Website:here

-Output: Monograph and Journal article
+Output: Journal articles

-Anna Korteweg, Gökce Yurdakul, Jillian Sunderland and Marloes Streppel (2023) "Social Reproduction Gone Wrong?
+- Korteweg Anna, Gökce Yurdakul, Jillian Sunderland and Marloes Streppel (2023) "Social Reproduction Gone Wrong?
 The Citizenship Revocation and Rehabilitation of Young European Women Who Joined ISIS“ Social Politics, https://doi.org/10.1093/sp/jxad015

 Getting Respect in Germany: How Turks Respond to Racism